 Not only is nursing a fulfilling career choice with significant room for growth — BSN-educated nurses can go on to hold leadership positions or seek advanced practice nurse (APRN) certification later on — nurses can make a healthy living.
-Statewide, RNs earned an annual median salary of $64,800 a year as of May 2019, with the U.S. Bureau of Labor Statistics reporting that registered nurses in Oklahoma City earned more — at $66,510 a year.
+The U.S. Bureau of Labor Statistics reported that as of 2020, registered nurses in Oklahoma earned a wage of $66,600 a year.

 How Does Marian’s Accelerated BSN Program Work?